cmints/website/pages/documentation/getting-started/structure.md

 # Project structure

-The project structure is straighforward, the website related files are located in src folder, so this is the folder that you will use most.
+The project structure is straighforward, the website related files are located in src folder, so this is the folder where your website/project will be located.
 ```javascript
 src
 ├── public